 - a.
 The "free kick" will be a punt by the offensive team.
 The punt is a dead ball free kick by the offensive team from their 20yd line.
 This is a timed down on the kick. - b.
 There is no weight restriction for the punter, since this is a dead ball kick.
 X-Man players can line up on the Safety teams in 5th and 6th.
 This is a dead ball play.
 There is no rush nor return by the teams. - c.
 The punt is considered a dead ball play. - d.
 The referee will notify both teams of the punt.
 The official shall then give the defensive team time to get into formation prior to putting the ball in play. - e.
 The offensive and defensive players are not allowed to cross the line of scrimmage during the punt. - f.
 The ball will be declared dead at the point at which the receiving team has gained control of the ball. - g.
 If the receiving back muffs the ball forward or the receiving team blocks the punt forward, the ball is declared dead at the point where it was first touched. - Section B: Teams must be ready to commence the game within 10 minutes of the scheduled starting time.
 PENALTY: Possible forfeiture of the game, with a 6-0 score in favor of the opponent. - Any team that voluntarily forfeits their game may be ineligible for all playoff, championship, and any other post-season games.
 If the team forfeiting is not eligible for then current post-season games then the penalty may be applied to the next season.
 The Head Coach may also be suspended for the next schedule League game.
 All actions will require a 2/3rds vote by the Board. - Section C: The League or game officials reserve the right to suspend, postpone, or cancel games due to weather, darkness, or other conditions necessary for the safety of the players, coaches and spectators. - Games suspended for weather, darkness, or other will be considered a draw or tie if less than half of the game has been played.
 If half or greater than half of the game has been played, then the game will be considered complete.
 In most cases, the League will strive to play the game to half time, to be considered complete. - 2.
-If a suspended game has been considered a draw or tie, and the outcome of this game affects the playoff team selection, then the League will apply Article III: Tie Breaker rules.
+If a suspended game has been considered a draw or tie, and the outcome of this game affects the playoff team selection, then the League will make all efforts to reschedule the game to finish accordingly. - 3.
+If not possible to reschedule the game, then the League will apply Article III: Tie Breaker rules.